 As experienced personal injury lawyers that deal with car accidents, we want to gather as much helpful evidence as possible.
 Generally, in a rear end auto accident liability is clear.
 However, at intersections, two different drivers will swear that they had a green light when, in reality, someone wasn’t paying attention.
 In these situations, traffic cameras can help.
 We have a list of the locations of all cameras operated by American Traffic Solutions listed on our website.
 Traffic camera footage is kept for 30 days and you or your personal injury lawyer will need the following forms:

 Car accidents are never pleasant, but serious ones can leave you with painful injuries that can impact you for months—or even years.

-Common injuries you might sustain in a Florida car accident include:
+Common injuries you might sustain in a Miami car accident include:

 Under Florida’s no-fault law, those who are involved in an accident may receive compensation through their insurance provider up to policy limits.
 But what happens if the injuries sustained are more serious?
 If your injuries meet the injury threshold set by the state, you might be able to move past the no-fault rule and seek additional compensation.

 As we mentioned, in order to file an auto accident claim, the injuries sustained must meet Florida’s injury threshold.
 There are a variety of injuries that could be considered serious enough to take legal action.

 While our firm handles these serious personal injury claims, we can also assist with less serious, but potentially long-lasting, car accident injuries.
 Florida’s injury threshold only states that you must sustain a permanent injury.
 Even whiplash can be permanent—as stretched ligaments may never recover their original elasticity.
 In addition, bulging or herniated discs giving rise to neck or back pain may also be deemed permanent.

 Examples of less serious injuries, that if permanent, can result in a valid car insurance claim include: